ceph/ceph/doc/rbd/rbd-openstack.rst

   to boot VMs, or to attach volumes to running VMs.
 OpenStack manages volumes using Cinder services.

 You can use  OpenStack Glance to store images in a Ceph Block Device, and you can use Cinder to boot a VM using a copy-on-write clone of an image.

 The instructions below detail the setup for Glance and Cinder, although they do not have to be used together.
 You may store images in Ceph block devices while running VMs using a local disk, or vice versa.

+.. tip:: This document describes using Ceph Block Devices with OpenStack Havana.
+   For earlier versions of OpenStack see
+   `Block Devices and OpenStack (Dumpling)`_.

 .. index:: pools; OpenStack